Problem Set 2

 - Join

-variables such that the unmatched rows in either input dataset are not included in the result.
-Name the output datasetdata
+data1anddata2by thestateandcountyvariables such that the unmatched rows in either input dataset are not included in the result.
+Name the output datasetdata.

 - Remove